Kimserey/BlogArchive/20180120_dotnet_core.md

 The problem was that the framework and the operating system, Windows here, used to be highly coupled.
 They worked hand in hand together to deliver applications.
 This limited the amount of use cases for DotNet as it was tied to Windows ecosystem.

-In the most recent years, surfing the wave of cross platform development, came the abstraction of the underlying core functionalities of DotNet with the goal of decoupling DotNet from the operating system.
+In the most recent years came DotNet Standard, the abstraction of the underlying core functionalities of DotNet with the goal of decoupling DotNet from the operating system and therefore allowing cross platform development.

-DotNet Standard was born.

 ## 2. DotNet Standard